 Mobil settled on a simple design which offered fuel and service facilities from either ends of the same building.
-That design had separate doors for the toilets and restaurant.
-Moto tried to encourage customers to use both by creating a glass walkway to the toilet doors.
+That design had separate doors for the toilets and for the restaurant.
+Moto tried to encourage customers to use both by building a glass cage around the front, creating a walkway.

 In 1978, a partnering Burton East services was considered, but cancelled due to low traffic levels.
 In 1996 Extra applied to build a southbound service area opposite the existing one, but their plans were refused as there were now enough services nearby.

 Bids to run the services came from Mobil, Shell and a company called Alpine who made a promising bid.

-Mobil made an excessively prestigious bid to break in to the market.
+Mobil made an excessively prestigious bid to allow them to break in to the market.
 The Ministry felt that a forecourt operator would do the best job as traffic levels on this section of the M6 were expected to be low, so initially only a forecourt would be required.
 The winning bidder could then decide when and who would build the main facilities.
-Mobil decided to run the main services, but later sold them to BP, who lease the main site to Granada/Moto.